 I would like to advertise in Aroha.
 How do I go about doing this?

 We welcome enquiries about advertising in Aroha, though our criteria must be met before acceptance of an advertisement.
 Please check out this page for more information

 - Accurate breastfeeding information in a readable way,

-- support to mothers, showing them they are not alone – that others have shared the intense feelings (both positive and negative), the fears and the experiences of motherhood,
+- support for you, by showing you that you are not alone – that others have shared the intense feelings (both positive and negative), the fears and the experiences of parenthood,

-- encouragement to mothers to meet their babies’ needs by showing how other mothers respond sensitively to their children,
+- encouragement to meet your baby’s needs by showing how other parents respond sensitively to their children,

-- help for mothers to learn new mothering skills,
+- the opportunity for you to learn new mothering skills,

-- validation of the importance of our work as mothers by sharing experiences in print,
+- validation of the importance of your work as mothers, mamas, mums and parents, by sharing experiences in print,

 - a way for LLLNZ to communicate with members and provide information about upcoming events.